pollyhall40/GSA-Acquisition-FAR-Buying-Guides/README.md

 ## Why GitHub?
 We want an open and interactive way to develop this content.
 GitHub allows us to:
-- Share drafts of conent for buying guides.
+- Share drafts of content for buying guides.
 - Collect comments and suggestions from the acquisition community.
 - Track updates and improvements over time.